jophde/documentation/docs/02_iOS/05_FAQ.md

 ### What operations are performed by the Jargon SDK when the app starts?

-For end users, when the option `COOptionsDialogEnabled` isn't set, the following operations are performed by Jargon at launch time:
+For end users, when the option `JNOptionsDialogEnabled` isn't set, the following operations are performed by Jargon at launch time:

 * The device locale is detected
 * If no language files are stored on the device for this locale, one is downloaded synchronously from the Jargon CDN
 * Strings are loaded from the file

-If `COOptionsDialogEnabled` is set, some additional steps are taken.
+If `JNOptionsDialogEnabled` is set, some additional steps are taken.

 This first network request is attempted synchronously the first time the app is launched in order to try and display strings in the user’s language from the very beginning, and thus avoid the bad experience of seeing the app switch languages after that.
 This happens only the first time the app is launched.
 The timeout delay for this request is very short (3 seconds).
 On subsequent launches, and after a configurable grace period, async calls are made to update these strings.